 If you’re counting the pennies then Rydges is another good choice.
 It’s a bigger hotel than the others I’ve suggested so far and rooms here are a little tired, but they’re also nice and spacey (starting at 32 m²) and it’s at the quieter end of the esplanade.

 Because they haven’t been busy recently, they kindly upgraded us to a Sea View room for free when we stayed and the views were awesome.

 Prices here start at around $135 per night.
 See more on Booking.com.

 Cairns Accommodation – Best 5-Star & Luxury Places To Stay

-Dubai based Billionaire Ghassan Aboud has transformed the hotel scene in Cairns with the opening of not one, not two but three Crystalbrook hotels- all within the space of 18 months 😳.
-He’s been busy, but it’s been a much needed modern revival to the slightly outdated hotel builds.
+Dubai based Billionaire Ghassan Aboud has transformed the hotel scene in Cairns with the recent opening of three Crystalbrook hotels, all within the space of 18 months!
+A bit ambitious perhaps but it’s been a welcomed addition to the slightly dated hotel scene here.

 @travel_mermaidRiley’s Resort in ##Cairns♬ original sound – travel_mermaid